top of page

 Mindful Global Citizens value the interconnection between themselves and the world by embodying presence, self-awareness, cultural competency, and social justice.
 They are lifelong learners who take action and advocate for an equitable, ethical, and sustainable society.

-(Frank, Rohrbach, Fullerton; Manuscript 2024)
+(Frank, Rohrbach, Fullerton; Framework Contributors 2024)

 Embodiment